P.O. Box 2910

 Houston, Texas 77024

-The Houston Executive Council named Jim Murphy its Elected Official of the Year for 2007 as a result of his work during the 80th Legislative Session.
+The Houston Executive Council named Representative Murphy its Elected Official of the Year for 2007 as a result of his work during the 80th Legislative Session.
 He was also recognized by Combined Law Enforcement Association of Texas for his work on Criminal Justice issues.
-Murphy represents Texas on the US Energy Council, and the NCSL Committee on State and Local Revenue.
+Murphy represents Texas on the US Energy Council and the NCSL Committee on State and Local Revenue.
 He serves on the Board of the Texas Conservative Coalition (TCC) and is the Co-Chair for the TCC's task force on Budget and Revenue.

-In the recently completed 83rd session, Representative Murphy worked to pass key legislation that expands our workforce and job opportunities for Texas students and provided for critical tax incentives for research and development.
+In the 83rd legislative session, Representative Murphy worked to pass key legislation that expands our workforce and job opportunities for Texas students and provided for critical tax incentives for research and development.
 Additional bills he authored and passed allowed for cost effective construction of hike and bike trails in Harris County and made for significant reforms to continue our most successful economic development progress.

 Murphy’s community service includes work with the Jaycees -- where he served as local President and as State President.
 He was named one of the Five Outstanding Young Texans in 1995.
-Jim has coached youth sports and served on the pastoral council of St. Cyril’s Catholic Church.
+He has coached youth sports and served on the pastoral council of St. Cyril’s Catholic Church.
 He was also a founder and Vice Chair of the Alief Education Foundation and was appointed to the John Ben Shepperd Public Leadership Institute’s Advisory Council by the UT Regents.